 One practice that I have always found to be the most helpful is to make sure that the finger you are going to be handling your contact lens with is completely dry.
 When you are putting the contact lens on your eye the contact lens is attracted to the moisture on your eye.
 As you move your finger away the contact lens should stay on your eye.
 This process becomes much more difficult if there is moisture already on your finger.
 Therefore, it is best after you wash your hands to use a lint-free towel to completely dry your hands before handling your contact lenses.

 Where do you currently purchase your contact lenses from?
+How has your experience been with your current retailer?
 Drop a comment below!